GIScience/openelevationservice/README.rst

 Supported formats are:
 - GeoJSON
-- Linestring, i.e. list of vertices
+- Polyline, i.e. list of vertices
 - Google's `encoded polyline`_
-- Point, i.e. vertex
+- Point, i.e. one vertex

 For general support and questions, please contact our forum_.
 For issues and improvement suggestions, use the repo's `issue tracker`_.